steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 Recommendations for doing this are:

 * Compile as many application and dependent library sources as possible using an AMD-built clang-based compiler such as `amdclang++`.
 * Add the following options to the existing compiler and linker options:

   * `-fsanitize=address` - enables instrumentation

   * `-shared-libsan` - use shared version of runtime

   * `-g` - add debug info for improved reporting

 * Explicitly use `xnack+` in the offload architecture option.
 For example, `--offload-arch=gfx90a:xnack+`

 Other architectures are allowed, but their device code will not be instrumented and a warning will be emitted.

-It is not an error to compile some files without ASan instrumentation, but doing so reduces the ability of the process to detect addressing errors.
+**Note:** It is not an error to compile some files without ASan instrumentation, but doing so reduces the ability of the process to detect addressing errors.
 However, if the main program "`a.out`" does not directly depend on the ASan runtime (`libclang_rt.asan-x86_64.so`) after the build completes (check by running `ldd` (List Dynamic Dependencies) or `readelf`), the application will immediately report an error at runtime as described in the next section.

 ### About compilation time